Marquette vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 - The Golden Eagles' +143 scoring differential (outscoring opponents by 13 points per game) is a result of scoring 80.2 points per game (75th in college basketball) while allowing 67.2 per outing (91st in college basketball).

-- Marquette records 32.9 rebounds per game (315th in college basketball) while conceding 34.6 per outing to its opponents.
+- Marquette pulls down 32.9 rebounds per game (315th in college basketball) while conceding 34.6 per contest to its opponents.
 It is outrebounded by 1.7 boards per game.

-- Marquette has committed 4.5 fewer turnovers per game than its opponents, averaging 10 (52nd in college basketball action) while forcing 14.5 (54th in college basketball).
+- Marquette has won the turnover battle by 4.5 turnovers per game, committing 10 (52nd in college basketball play) while forcing 14.5 (54th in college basketball).

 Providence Performance Insights

-- The Friars are outscoring opponents by 11.1 points per game, with a +122 scoring differential overall.
-They put up 74.6 points per game (192nd in college basketball) and give up 63.5 per outing (31st in college basketball).
+- The Friars' +122 scoring differential (outscoring opponents by 11.1 points per game) is a result of putting up 74.6 points per game (192nd in college basketball) while giving up 63.5 per contest (31st in college basketball).

-- Providence comes out on top in the rebound battle by an average of 4.7 boards.
-It grabs 38 rebounds per game (127th in college basketball) compared to its opponents' 33.3.
+- Providence records 38 rebounds per game (127th in college basketball) while allowing 33.3 per outing to opponents.
+It outrebounds opponents by 4.7 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.